barvch/generador-de-sandbox/recursos/UserManual/README.md

             - InterfazAdministrativa.
 Static interface name.

-                > The interface must be set into *Generic Values* section.
+                > **NOTE**: The interface must be set into *Generic Values* section.
 Data such as IP address, netmask, DNS and gateway are consulted from the interface's name.

             - ArchivoBackup.
 FortiOS backup file location.